yachty66/Homepage/README.md

 - [x] when reload on subdomain it shouldnt happen an error

 - [x] change color of links from about page to yellow if clicked
-- [ ] add handpointer for all clickable links
+- [x] add handpointer for all clickable links
-- [ ] check grammatic on about page
+- [x] check grammatic on about page
-- [ ] check grammatic on projects page
+- [x] check grammatic on projects page
-- [ ] on click of max hager go back to about site and not add #home if max hager is clicked
+- [x] on click of max hager go back to about site and not add #home if max hager is clicked
-- [ ] remove white hover from max hager
+- [x] remove white hover from max hager
-- [ ] add twitter
+- [x] add twitter
-- [ ] change hover color submit button
+- [x] change hover color submit button
-- [ ] remove blue border around input button
+- [x] remove blue border around input button
-- [ ] add icon and tabname
+- [x] add icon and tabname
-- [ ] checkout how listing in google looks like and if necessary adjust
 - [ ] Create readme which is describing each functionality like how the posts work and how the subscribe button works

 ## Publishing